jverzani/GoogleCharts.jl/README.md

 The names of the data frame are used by the various charts.
 The order of the columns is important to the charting tools.
 The "Data Format" section of each web page describes this.
+We don't have a mechanism in place supporting Google's "Column roles".

 The options are specified through a `Dict` which is translated into JSON by `JSON.to_json`.
 There are *numerous* options described in the "Configuration Options" section of each chart's web page.
+Some useful ones are shown in the example to set labels for the variables and the viewport.
+Google charts seem to like integer ranges in the viewports by default.

-In the `tests/` subdirectory is the basic example from Google's web page reproduced with this package.
+In the `tests/` subdirectory is a file with implementations with this package of the basic examples from Google's web pages.
+Some additional examples of configurations can be found there.

 The `render` method can draw a chart to an IOStream, a specified filename, or (when used as above) to a web page that is displayed locally.
 One can specify more than one chart at a time using a vector of charts.
+We have defined the `show` method to render the chart in the browser.

 ### A plot function

-There is a `plot` function for plotting functions:
+There is a `plot` function for plotting functions with a similar interface as `Gadfly`'s `plot` function:

 ```
 plot(sin, 0, 2pi)